Manmoyee Girls' School

-Manmoyee Girls' School is a 1935 Indian Bengali-language romantic comedy film directed by Jyotish Bannerjee.
+Manmoyee Girls' School is a 1935 Indian Bengali-language romantic comedy film directed by Jyotish Bannerjee under the banner of Radha Films Company.
 It is based on Rabindranath Maitra's 1932 play of the same name.
 The film stars Tulsi Chakraborty, Jahar Ganguly and Kanan Devi.
-It was a success, and was remade again in Bengali under the same title in 1958.

 Plot

-Deciding to start a school for girls named after his wife, the zamindar Damodar (Chakraborty) looks for a married couple to manage the establishment.
-Manas (Ganguly) and Niharika (Kanan Devi) apply for and get the job.
+Deciding to start a school for girls named after his wife, the zamindar Damodar Chakraborty looks for a married couple to manage the establishment.
+Manas Ganguly and Niharika apply for and get the job.
 The two are not actually married; they posed as a couple to obtain the job.
 After a series of complications and delicate situations, love blooms between the two and they marry.